satansdeer/satansdeer.github.com/content/legacy-posts/skills-of-an-effective-developer/index.md

 __Example:__

 Michael is a super intelligent guy.
 He has almost super-human abilities in understanding how stuff works.
-He can create very complex things as well.
+He can create complex things as well.

-One day he creates an efficient but very sophisticated script to bundle assets for an application his team is working on.
+One day he creates an efficient but sophisticated script to bundle assets for an application his team is working on.

 Now it's time to present how the thing works and how to use it.